Lincoln-Madaraka/Lincoln-Madaraka/README.md

 ## Featured Projects by Lincoln Madaraka
-1. Portfolio Website
+1. Portfolio Website:
 Personal website showcasing my work, certifications, and skills.
 Tech: HTML, CSS, JavaScript | Hosted on Vercel

-2. MwangazaFarm 254
+2. MwangazaFarm 254:
 An AI-powered produce marketplace connecting Kenyan farmers to urban buyers.
 Built with React to empower agriculture through technology. | On Vercel

-3. Cytask
+3. Cytask:
 A PHP-based task management application with authentication, categorization, and status tracking.
 (updating on hosting issue soon)

-4. Information System
+4. Health Information System:
 A Django app for managing medical records with secure authentication and CRUD features.

-5. StaffFile
+5. StaffFile:
 Payroll management application built with Laravel and SQL for managing employee salaries. | (On render soon, database issue)

 ## Certifications & Training